 The Portland Rescue Mission ministers to a diverse homeless population that includes young men, women with children, families, the mentally ill, the drug addicted, the handicapped, veterans and members of all races.
 It operates entirely on voluntary contributions and its doors are open 24 hours a day, 365 days a year.
 For more info you can check out their website by clicking HERE

 Presbytery Urban Network (PUN)

-This is a fellowship of eight small urban churches working together to be effective ministers in the inner city of Portland.
+This is a fellowship of seven small urban churches working together to be effective ministers in the inner city of Portland.
 The pastors of these churches meet regularly to encourage one another and strategize about how to reach out to their communities with the message and love of Jesus Christ.
 Among other resources, the PUN shares a parish nurse, whose salary is contingent on outside funding.

 Salvation Army West Women's Shelter